hyeinfurb/hello-world/README.md

 # hello-world
 Another Repository
-I am here to learn how to code.
+This is quite confusing and I am trying to understand how this works.
-My favorite food is Chinese food and I like color white.
-I want to master in coding and would like to work my career in coding.
+Does anyone have any idea if this is part of the coding process?
+I really would like some answers.

+Thanks